matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 yarn ts-node ./scripts/increment-counter.ts
 ```

-In the output, you should see the L2 hash of the transaction.
+In the output, you should see the full transaction receipt in L2.
+You can take the `transactionHash` and track it in the [zkSync explorer](https://explorer.zksync.io/).

-9. You can now verify that the transaction was indeed successful by running the `display-value` script again:
+9. After that, you can verify that the transaction was indeed successful by running the `display-value` script again:

 ```
 yarn ts-node ./scripts/display-value.ts
 ```

-The output should be:
+The counter in the L2 contract should have increased after the transaction so output should be:

 ```
 The counter value is 1